top of page

 • Flexible terms (from 6 months to 3 years, depending on purpose)

-For businesses seeking to fund larger projects or stabilise their cash flow over a longer term, second mortgages offer a more affordable and scalable solution.
+For businesses seeking to fund larger projects or stabilize their cash flow over a longer term, second mortgages offer a more affordable and scalable solution.

 When Should You Consider a Second Mortgage?